Skip to main content

 “When I go on road trips with my family, we'll use the screen as a big whiteboard, put on a Spotify trivia playlist and the front seat passenger will keep score.
 It seems like such a simple thing and you could do it on paper, but having it in the middle of the car keeps everybody that much more competitive and engaged – and avoids spending time on individual screens and not making the most of the time together,” he says.

 But all the perks in the world wouldn’t mean much if they were stranded in the middle of nowhere with a dead battery.
 And that’s the big question – were Andy and Shiv ever close to running out of charge?
+Absolutely not.

 So would they recommend driving from Melbourne to Sydney in an EV?
+Absolutely.

 “When I think about doing a drive like this in my EV compared to my old petrol car, I can comfortably say my preference is an EV,” Shiv said.